ezehlivinus/just-original.api/README.md

-# adonisjs-template
+# just-original.api
-This is a boiler plate for building nodejs/adonisjs api
+This is used for both project and talent hunting...

 # Requirements
 - `npm >= 7.6.2`